 In this example, the Jenkins PID was

 12345 and it was killed.
-We can see that Jenkins was consuming ~4.7 GB memory (see
+We can see in the summary (

-total_vm) and there is also another process of PID
+anon-rss).
+However, in the table there is also another process with PID

-16789 that was consuming ~1.6 GB of memory.
+16789 that is reserving ~6.4 GiB of memory (note that table memory values are in 4 KiB pages).
 You can then investigate more about this other process and see what it does by running the following command:

 $ ps -f <pid>